Tony380/flask-todo-list/README.md

-Simple Boostraped todo-list in flask
+Simple Flask Todo-list with Bootstrap